spotify/XCRemoteCache/docs/Development.md

 * If you test a scenario that accesses a file on a disk, consider using the `DiskUsageSizeProviderTests` class that isolates a working directory and eliminates potential file leaks between testcases

 * For dependency injection arguments, avoid passing default values (e.g. `init(dep: SomeDependency = SomeDependency())` and require passing explicit values (e.g. `init(dep: SomeDependency))`.
-Thanks to that it is clear from a call site which dependencies is used and suggests adding a testcase when a new dependency is added.
+It will be clear from a call site which dependencies is used and suggests adding a testcase when a new dependency is added.